sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolt.md

 If I let others make it for me, there are only three options that arise in regard to it:
 1. Either others do it deliberately and give it to me deliberately, without expecting anything in return.
 2. Or others do it non-deliberately, being forced to do it and forced to give it.
-3. Or others may do it deliberately (as they could as well not do it) or non-deliberately (as they cannot afford not to do it), but do not give it deliberately, expecting something in return.
+3. Or others may do it deliberately (when they could as well not do it) or non-deliberately (when they cannot afford not to do it), but do not give it deliberately, expecting something in return.

 Of these three options, the first option is the purest and most non-violent one.
 The second option is impure and violent.
 The third option has some degree of violence and some degree of non-violence to it.
 It is more violent in regard to the relation of others to themselves, when they are forced to do it, as they need the money they demand in return to survive, it is less violent in regard to the relation of others to themselves, when they are free to do it, as they do not necessarily need whatever they demand in return, which makes it more violent in regard to me, as they force me to pay for something I need while they don't need it.

 If comparing this to a family, - with which we will always compare any economical and political issue, since any system is only as good and nonviolent as the degree to which it works like a harmonious family - this is comparable to two sisters.

 Option 1: The most pure and non-violent one.
 One sister is making cloth, the other sister isn't.
 This may be because the other sister hasn't learned to do it yet, or because she may for other reasons be unable to do it.
 She also may be the younger one and be not yet as productive, still in the process of learning the basics.
 She may as well do other things, which are beneficial to her sister.
 But in any way, she doesn't make cloth.
-Therefore her sister is making the cloth for her deliberately and gives it to her deliberately.
+Therefore her sister is making the cloth for her deliberately and gives it to her for free.

 Option 2: The most impure and violent one.
 One sister is making cloth, the other sister isn't.
 The sister that isn't making cloth, forces the other to do it for her and to hand it over to her.
 This option is out of question.